How to Clean Your Chimney

 Why You Must Clean Your Chimney

-When the fire starts, it starts like an explosion.
+When the fire begins, it starts like an explosion.
 Flames blast out of the top of the chimney and back down into the firebox.
 Due to thermal expansion, the flue may crack at some unreachable mid-point and shoot flames into the walls from the inside.

 How Often to Clean Your Chimney

 Chimneys should be cleaned no later than the early fall, before fire burning season.
 If you choose to hire a chimney sweep, you can expect a quick turnaround if you have them come earlier, ideally in the summer.
 For self-cleaning, late summer is the best time, since you can count on a dry, safe roof and the mild conditions that you'll need to do the job.

 In addition to scheduled chimney cleanings, you should clean when any of these conditions are present:

 - Soot and creosote tend to fall into the firebox when there's a fire in the fireplace

 - Honeycomb textured creosote builds up on the inside of the chimney